 - 12-16 large eggs (really, however many you want--I would recommend at least 2 per person)

 - about 3/4 cup assorted grated or shredded cheese (I used a mix of grated parmesan and shredded mozzarella and cheddar), optional (I've made it many times without cheese)

 Preheat oven to 400 degrees for firmly baked eggs, 375 for very soft eggs.
 Grease a 9x13 pan.

 Scatter a few handfuls of spinach over the bottom of the pan.
-Sprinkle half the cheese on top of the spinach.
+Sprinkle half the cheese (if using) on top of the spinach.
 Crack desired number of eggs over the top of the cheese.
 Top with the rest of the cheese (if using).
 Sprinkle with salt and pepper.

 Bake for 15 minutes, or until yolks reach desired level of jiggle.
 15 minutes at 400 degrees yielded firm whites and semi-soft yolks; 20 minutes at 375 degrees yielded very soft (almost alarmingly jiggly) whites and runny yolks.